IntersectMBO/plutus/plutus-metatheory/src/Type/CC.lagda.md

 unwind A A' E p VA' = step** (lemV A VA E) (unwindV A VA A' E p VA') where VA = lem0 A E (subst Value⋆ p VA')

-postulate
-  unwindE : (A : ∅ ⊢⋆ I)(B : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx J I)
+-- this is a counterpart to lem62 and a stronger version of unwind postulate unwindE : (A : ∅ ⊢⋆ I)(B : ∅ ⊢⋆ J)(E : EvalCtx K J)(E' : EvalCtx J I)
       → B ≡ closeEvalCtx E' A